twenty6two/bnt-website/docroot/modules/contrib/mailchimp/README.md

 ## Requirements

 - You need to have login access to a Mailchimp Account.
-- You need to have at least one list created in Mailchimp to use the mailchimp_lists module.
+- You need to have at least one audience created in Mailchimp to use the mailchimp_lists module.

 ## Recommended modules

-- mailchimp_signup: Create anonymous signup forms for your Mailchimp Lists, and display them as blocks or as standalone pages.
-Provide multiple-list subscription from a single form, include merge variables as desired, and optionally include Interest Group selection.
+- mailchimp_signup: Create anonymous signup forms for your Mailchimp audiences, and display them as blocks or as standalone pages.
+Provide multiple-audience subscription from a single form, include merge variables as desired, and optionally include Interest Group selection.
-- mailchimp_lists: Subscribe any entity with an email address to Mailchimp lists by creating a mailchimp_list field, and allow anyone who can edit such an entity to subscribe, unsubscribe, and update member information.
+- mailchimp_lists: Subscribe any entity with an email address to Mailchimp audiences by creating a mailchimp_list field, and allow anyone who can edit such an entity to subscribe, unsubscribe, and update member information.
-  Also allows other entity fields to be synced to Mailchimp list Merge Fields.
+  Also allows other entity fields to be synced to Mailchimp audience Merge Fields.
 Add a Mailchimp Subscription field to your User bundle to allow Users to control their own subscriptions & subscribe during registration.
 - mailchimp_campaign: Create and send campaigns directly from Drupal, or